-Who May Be Liable for Damages in a Crash with a Stolen Vehicle?
+Who May Be Liable for Damages in a Crash with a Stolen Vehicle in Fort Worth?

 person trying to break into a vehicleInjury claims for accidents involving stolen vehicles may be complicated cases due to the confusion over who may be liable for damages.
 There are laws barring liability for vehicle owners, with some exceptions.